-Working groups and guilds are self-organized groups that improve practices, host discussions, and explore ideas at 18F.
+Working groups and guilds are self-organized groups that improve practices, host discussions, and explore ideas in TTS.
 These volunteer groups decide how and where to focus their efforts and conversations.
 Anyone may participate in any working group or guild.

-18F follows the TTS Policy and Procedure for Internal Project Review which exempts working groups and guilds from review, but client work generally takes priority over guild or working group projects.
+The TTS Policy and Procedure for Internal Project Review exempts working groups and guilds from review, but client work generally takes priority over guild or working group projects.

 Working groups are self-organized.
 They spin up or down depending on our organizational needs.

 Guilds are more permanent than working groups and are sponsored by the TTS Chief of Staff.
 Working groups may propose themselves for guild status.
 Every guild has one or more leaders chosen by competition and either regular open meetings or an open Slack channel where questions are welcome.

 18F has a playbook with instructions on how to organize a working group or guild, how to maintain team cohesion, and how to produce artifacts.
 All groups have a Slack channel.
 Working-group related channels have a

 wg- in front of their name; guilds have a

 g- before the name.
 (Except #research, which is a guild channel without a